sodadata/docs/api-docs/reporting-api-to-overview-dashboards.md

         "dataset_health": "/quality/dataset_health",
         "datasets": "/coverage/datasets",

-    # you can assign defaults in the classes, if you prefer
+    # You can assign defaults in the classes, if you prefer
     @dataclass
     class ApiAuth:
     	soda_username: str
     	soda_password: str
     ```
-4. All the Soda Cloud Reporting API payloads have a structure as per the following example.
+4. All the Soda Cloud Reporting API payloads use the following type of structure.
 ```json
 {
   "resource": "string",